Sergio Garcia wins the Masters, ends drought at the majors - News 12 Now

 Both missed.

 The playoff didn’t last long.
-Rose was in trouble from the start with an errant tee shot, and Garcia didn’t waste the opportunity.
+Rose was in trouble from the start with a tee shot that sailed right, leaving him blocked by a Magnolia tree.
+He chipped out under the tree, hit his third shot to 15 feet and missed the par putt.

 Former Masters champion Charl Schwartzel birdied the 18th for a 68 to finish third.
 Matt Kuchar made a hole-in-one on the 16th that gave him hope but not for very long.
 He tied for fourth with Thomas Pieters, who ran off four birdies on the back nine.